Leaks & Service Repairs

 How are rubber pavers eco-friendly?

 The TPO material used as the base of most walkable roofs is usually white, which reflects light and heat, making the roofing structure highly efficient.
-On top of that, the rubber pavers are only 35% the weight of regular concrete pavers, and our brand of choice, Firestone Sky Pavers, are made of 95% recycled tires.
+On top of that, the rubber pavers are only 35% the weight of regular concrete pavers, and our brand of choice, Elevate Sky Pavers, are made of 95% recycled tires.
 These pavers also come in five different colors to match your needs and aesthetic and come with a 20 year warranty.
 For many businesses and homeowners, walkable roof surfaces with well draining roof pavers are an excellent place to create a rooftop garden.
 With full sunlight, plants can thrive in this scenario without the concern of weeds or using precious yard space.
 Not to mention the additional outdoor living space a walkable roof can create.

 Can rubber pavers be used for decks and balconies?